jagdishthakur904/samsung-pd-training/README.md

 </details>
 <details>
 <summary> Yosys </summary>
 Yosys is an open-source framework for RTL (Register Transfer Level) synthesis and formal verification of digital circuits.

-Here are five key points about Yosys:
+ Here are five key points about Yosys
  * Open-source framework for RTL synthesis and formal verification of digital circuits.
  * Operates primarily on Verilog designs, converting them into gate-level netlists.
  * Offers formal verification capabilities for equivalence checking between different circuit representations.